isabella232/dynamic-media-classic.en-1/help/adding-captions-video.md

       `videoViewer.setParam("caption","<full Copy URL path to the caption file .vtt>,1”`

       Note the `,1` at the end of the URL path.
-Immediately following the .VTT filename extension in the URL path, you can optionally enable or disable the caption button on the video player bar by setting to `1` or `0`, respectively.
+Immediately following the .vtt filename extension in the URL path, you can optionally enable or disable the caption button on the video player bar by setting to `1` or `0`, respectively.